MartinXu6/ProjectEuler/README.md

-# ProjectEulers
+# ProjectEuler
-My solutions to some of the Project Eulers questions
+My solutions to some of the Project Euler questions